Chat with us, powered by LiveChat

 Source

 While Cordova supports a large number of platforms, Cordova apps execute in a WebView, limiting the experience and performance of native UI.
-WebViews on devices with high-end hardware perform well but on cheaper models, the performance gets distorted.
-It also does not have cache management which results in memory leaks.
-That’s why Cordova is never a preferred option for graphic-intensive apps.
+WebViews on devices with high-end hardware perform well, but on cheaper models, the performance gets distorted.
+It also does not have cache management, which results in memory leaks.
+That’s why Cordova is never a preferred option for graphics-intensive apps.

-Furthermore, Cordova accesses native device features through plugins, which further lessen the performance of apps that depend on CPU and GPU when compared with native apps.
+Furthermore, Cordova accesses native device features through plugins, which further lessens the performance of apps that depend on CPU and GPU when compared with native apps.

 However, there is no such problem in Flutter as it has its own rendering engine.
 It eliminated the requirement for a bridge between its modules, resulting in outstanding performance even on platforms with outdated hardware.
 Here is a list of platforms that Flutter supports: